AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/configure-your-firewall.md

 >
 >Outbound network filtering is uncommon.
 Check with your network administrator to see if you need to update your allowlist to accommodate for it.

-### IP addresses to add for using Workfront for Jira
+### IP addresses to add for using Workfront for Jira {#ip-addresses-to-add-for-using-workfront-for-jira}

 Add the following IP addresses to your allowlist to use the Workfront for Jira integration.